peaBerberian/paul-envs.sh/README.md

 1. Clone this repository, `cd` to it, and ensure `docker compose` is installed locally and accessible in path.

-2. Run `./paul-envs create <path/to/your/project> --name myApp`.
+2. Run `./paul-envs create <path/to/your/project>`

-   This will just create a compose and env file in a new `projects/` directory with the right preset properties and name the project `myApp`.
-If no `--name` flag is provided, the choosen name will be the name of the project's directory.
+   This will just create a compose and env file in a new `projects/` directory with the right preset properties depending on your answers on what it prompted you (default shell, packages to install, languages etc.).

-XXX TODO
+3. The `create` command you ran at the previous step should have finished by listing what you can do now.
+You may review the created configuration to see if it seems right (and you can update those files at any time).

-3. Optionally, put the "dotfiles" that you want to retrieve in the container's home directory in `configs`.
+   More importantly, it will also invite you to put the "dotfiles" (e.g. your `.zshrc`) that you want to retrieve in the container's home directory in a specific folder.

    They will be copied to the container when it is build (next step).

-   Note that you shouldn't put your credentials/secrets in there (`~/.ssh`, `~/.aws`, `~/.git-credentials` etc.) as those could have issues being copied (due to restrictive permissions).

-   If you want to copy some of those, see `./paul-envs create` flags.

-4. Run `./paul-envs build myApp`.
+4. Run `./paul-envs build <name>`

+   With the `<name>` being the name given at the end of step `2`.

    It will build the container through the right `docker compose build` invokation and initialize persistent volumes.
+You can call again `build` any time you update the config or want to update the installed tools.

 5. Then launch the container each time you want to work on the project:
-   `./paul-envs run myApp`.
+   `./paul-envs run <name>`.

    The mounted project is available in that container at `~/projects/myApp`.